SahebSh/FLAMEGPU/readme.md

-## The flood-pedestrian simulator si located in the 'examples' folder
+## The flood-pedestrian simulator is located in the 'examples' folder

 ### To know more about FLAMEGPU reade FLAMEGPU.md file and visit http://www.flamegpu.com